 S.B.
 No. 2841, introduced by Hinojosa of Nueces, aims to amend the Transportation Code regarding the route designation for permits related to the movement of oversize and overweight vehicles serving deepwater seaports in counties bordering the United Mexican States.
 The bill specifies that the Texas Transportation Commission, with the consent of the relevant port authority, will designate the most direct routes for these vehicles.
-The routes include specific highways and roads connecting various bridges and ports, such as the Gateway International Bridge and the Free Trade International Bridge, to the Port of Brownsville and other locations.
+The routes include specific highways and roads connecting various bridges and ports, such as the Gateway International Bridge and the Free Trade International Bridge, to the Port of Brownsville and other local ports and industrial areas.

 Statutes affected: